Sunday, August 31, 2025

 The Lord wanted Israel to think about how they treated Him.
 They were His representatives but they forsook Him to worship idols of foreign nations.
 What wrong did He do that they treated Him this way?
 God did not do any injustice to them.
 It was they who mistreated Him.

-God’s heralds of good news, the Israelites, had turned from God to idols and became idolators.
-This was such a grief for God.
-Those who were supposed to be testifying about His goodness were talking more about fake gods.
-I think it is terrible when so called Christians get more excited about the Easter Bunny and Santa Claus than Jesus Christ.
+God’s heralds of good news, the Israelites, had turned from God to idols.
+Kind of like “Christians” who get more excited about the Easter Bunny and Santa Claus than Jesus Christ.
 Sad also when there are more conversations about imaginary superheroes than about our Redeemer Jesus Christ.

 “Neither did they say, ‘Where is the Lord, who brought us up out of the land of Egypt, who led us through the wilderness, through a land of deserts and pits, through a land of drought and the shadow of death, through a land that no one crossed and where no one dwelt?’”
 Jeremiah 2:6